ThomasBaldi/STUDY-EP-stock-sales/README.md

 ---

-3. Registered users can empty their carts of all cartitems in it by accessing the "DELETE/cart/:id" and passing their cart id as a parameter.
+3. Logged in users can empty their carts of all cartitems in it by accessing the "DELETE/cart/:id" and passing their cart id as a parameter.

 - Should they pass a cart number that isn't theirs, an error message will be sent as a response.
 - Otherwise, should there be any error during the deletion, a relevant message will be in the response.

 ### Cart-Items:

-1. Registered users can add cart items to their cart through "POST/cart_item" with a request body like the following one:
+1. Logged in users can add cart items to their cart through "POST/cart_item" with a request body like the following one:

 ```JSON
 {